Nelia, Queensland: History

 The area was named by explorer William Landsborough after a friend of his wife.
 European settlement began in the 1870s with the establishment of the Willibah and Benannee runs.

 Nelia Post Office opened on 23 June 1909 (a receiving office had been open from 1908).

 A townsite was surveyed in 1912 and the first land sales took place in 1913.

 Nelia State School opened on 4 May 1926 and closed in 1932.
 It reopened in 1953 and closed permanently in 1960.

 An artesian bore was constructed in 1928 to provide water to the town.
 Due to not following government advice, the bore flowed suddenly and dramatically sending water in all directions.

 The post office celebrated its centenary in 2009.

 In February 2019 flooding damaged the railway line, resulting in the derailment of a Pacific National freight train with 81 wagons at Nelia.
 A 1.2 km rail deviation was constructed around the derailment.

 Amenities

 The Nelia branch of the Queensland Country Women's Association has its rooms at the QCWA Hall at 4 Main Street.

 Education

 There are no schools in Nelia.
-The nearest primary school is in the town of Julia Creek.
-The nearest secondary school is in Richmond (102 km to the east, but it only offers education to Year 10.
-The nearest secondary schools offering education to Year 12 are in Cloncurry (188 km to the west) and in Hughenden (217 km to the east).
+The nearest government primary school is in the town of Julia Creek.
+The nearest government secondary school is in Richmond (102 km to the east, but it only offers education to Year 10.
+The nearest government secondary schools offering education to Year 12 are in Cloncurry (188 km to the west) and in Hughenden (217 km to the east).
 Distance eductation and boarding schools are other secondary schooling options.